Chris Telden's B.A. degree in sociology focused on effective quantitative and qualitative methods of cultural analysis.

 Yes, at the right times.
 Funny gifts are a great way to lighten the work environment.

-Don't be afraid to inject some humor in your gift to your boss.
+Don't be afraid to inject some humor into your gift to your boss.
 But do make sure the gift is tasteful and tactful and not embarrassing for your boss.
 If you're in doubt about whether the gag gift is appropriate, check with your Human Resources representative.

 Personalize the Present

-Consider giving your boss or manager a themed gift suited to his or her profession, hobby, or work habits.
+Consider giving your boss or manager a themed gift suited to their profession, hobby, or work habits.
 For example, the funny recycled steel and copper Computer Frustration figurine gift is appropriate for any employer who works with computers and gets frustrated by them!